adolfont/caes005-introduction-to-functional-programming/README.md

 ## 2024 offering

 The "Introduction to Functional Programming" course, scheduled from September 30th to December 18th, will be a fully remote learning experience.
-Classes will **likely** be held on **Thursdays** from 17:50 to 21:10 (GMT-3).
+Classes will be held on **Thursdays** from 17:50 to 21:10 (GMT-3).
 I expect students to keep their cameras on during most of the sessions.

 Interested in joining?
 Please send an email to adolfo@utfpr.edu.br explaining why you would like to participate in the course.